-If you qualify, your limit can be the lesser of your includible compensation or \$14,000 (\$15,000 for 2006), plus \$4,000 (\$5,000 for 2006).
-However, if you are within 3 years of retirement age and your plan provides the increased limit earlier, that limit may be higher.
+If you qualify, your limit can be the lesser of your includible compensation or \$16,500, plus \$5,500.
+However, if you are within 3 years of retirement age and your plan provides the increased limit, discussed earlier, that limit may be higher.